 I had the first surgery in Frisco, Co.
 After one night in the hospital, I was able to go home with my arm in a sling and a few exercises.

 My medication was:

-I was able to control the pain, do the basic exercises, but I had to sleep in a sitting position which made sleeping difficult.
+I was able to control the pain and do the basic exercises, but I had to sleep in a sitting position which made sleeping difficult.

 Since your arm is healing, you have to do everything with one hand.
 I needed help taking a shower and getting dressed.
 An occupational therapist showed me how to put my broken arm through the sleeve of a shirt, then pull it over my head, and then finally push my good arm through before I pulled the shirt down.
 It takes about triple the time to get showered and dressed.

 When I returned home, I made an appointment with the orthopedist at our local hospital.
 He took x-rays and told me that the screws were now in my shoulder socket cartilage about 1 mm.
 Part of the ball of my humerus was jagged and sitting low.
 The net result is I'd need a second surgery.

 Cold Trauma Surgery

 I researched surgeons and selected to have Dr. Kandemir at UCSF to do the revision surgery.
 He was the most frequently recommended surgeon when I asked other orthopedists who they would choose to do this type of repair.

 The original surgeon used stainless steel plates and screws.
 Dr. Kandemir used titanium but left the majority of the stainless steel in place.
 I was told that there wasn't a clinical difference in the recovery based on the materials used to secure the fracture.